On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Introduction

 \section{Introduction}

-\textbf{Background and motivation.} Let us first consider a closed symplecitc manifold $M$ and its compact Lagrangian submanifolds $L_0$ and $L_1$.
+\textbf{Background and motivation.} Let us first consider a closed symplectic manifold $M$ and compact Lagrangian submanifolds $L_0$ and $L_1$ of $M$.
 We assume that $L_0$ and $L_1$ have a clean intersection $K \coloneqq L_0\cap L_1$ and $K$ is connected.
-Then, under several conditions on $M,L_0$ and $L_1$, Po\'{z}niak proved in \cite[Theorem 3.4.1, Corollary 3.4.13]{P} the following result about the $\Z/2$-coefficient Floer homology:
+Then, under several conditions on $M,L_0$ and $L_1$, Po\'{z}niak proved in \cite[Corollary 3.4.13]{P} the following result about the $\Z/2$-coefficient Floer homology: